bedrockio/bedrock-core/deployment/README.md

 #### Scenario A: Master Database Loss or Corruption

 In the event of master database loss or corruption, a full backup is available for each given day.
-A full copy of each day's database is stored in the MongoDB backup destination bucket (`platform-<environment>-mongodb-backups`).
+A full copy of each day's database is stored in the MongoDB backup destination bucket (`bedrock-<environment>-mongodb-backups`).
 A timestamp is given to each daily MongoDB dump.
 E.g:

 ```
-mongo-platform-2019-03-05-16-50.tar.gz
+mongo-bedrock-2019-03-05-16-50.tar.gz
 ```

 In order to restore this data, follow the following steps: